-Postal carrier Alex Uber doesn't consider himself a hero for what he did.
+Postal service worker Alex Uber doesn't consider himself a hero for what he did.
 In fact, he says "I did what anyone would do."

 What he did helped save a woman's life.

 Uber was on his regular walking route delivering the mail in Lorain County, Ohio when he heard screaming coming from a back yard.
-The woman screaming for help could see her neighbor getting attacked by a dog!
+The woman screaming for help could see her neighbor getting attacked by a violent dog!

 TIME FOR ACTION

 Uber dropped his mailbag, jumped a fence, and pulled out his pepper spray.
 As he got closer, he could see the woman being dragged across the grass by her own dog.
 This was a dangerous situation, and the woman already had several cuts and was bleeding.

 Uber shot his pepper spray at the dog and was able to get the dog distracted enough for the woman to get free.
 The victim had to be rushed to the hospital after the violent dog attack and underwent surgery in the intensive care unit.

-This all unfolded several months ago, and the woman attacked by the dog is now back home and has recovered.
+This all unfolded several months ago, and the woman attacked by the violent dog is now back home and has recovered.
 She suffered 27 puncture wounds, and she won't ever forget the day her postal carrier came to the rescue.

 We reached out to Uber for an update.
 He was happy to bring us the latest, and share what he's learned from his experience.